 Slowly test and add in products.

-Having a routine doesn’t mean never stepping out of the box; on the contrary, I think it’s important to try new things and introduce them into your routine.
-After all, if a product doensn’t work wonders for you – you’ve got a skincare routine guaranteed to get you back on track.
+Having a routine doesn’t mean never stepping out of the box when you find yourself tempted by, say, a new private label body butter; on the contrary, I think it’s important to try new things and introduce them into your routine.
+After all, if a product doesn’t work wonders for you – you’ve got a skincare routine guaranteed to get you back on track.
 And if it does work out well . . . well, you’ve got yourself a keeper.

 Now, for me at least, I find that occasionally switching between products can help keep my skin on its toes.
 In my case, this is usually my toners, serums, moisturisers and face masks.
 There are two fail-safe products that I have for each, but I will occasionally swap them out.
 (For example, while I usually use Mario Badescu Oil Free Moisturiser, sometimes I will swap it out for aloe vera.)